IBM/platinum-demos/docs/300-business-automation-leveraging-odm-decisions-in-watsonx-orchestrate/demo-script.md

 <summary>Introduction</summary>

-Today we’ll see how IBM’s watsonx Orchestrate capabilities are used to manage and secure content across an organization at scale.
-We’ll see how using IBM watsonx Orchestrate  enhances call center agents' productivity, increases compliance with the organization business procedures, and reduces risk of inconsistency in the decision making process.
+Today we’ll see how watsonx Orchestrate can be used to enhance call center agents' productivity, increase compliance with the organization's business procedures, and reduce risk of inconsistency in the decision making process.

 Using a customer service scenario, we’ll see how to easily create a new decision automation skill from a deployed IBM Operational Decision Manager (ODM) application using a watsonx Orchestrate discovery service.
 We’ll look at how to create a new watsonx Orchestrate skill in just a few clicks, starting from an existing ODM service deployed on premises.
-Then, we’ll see how the built-in skills workflow capability is used to feed that new skill with existing data.
+Then, we’ll see how the built-in skillflow capability is used to ...

 We’re using a customer service example, but the same discovery service can be used to leverage existing deployed decision services across your enterprise.